0xZuk0/matrix/_posts/2020-08-28-Sneaking-The-Bad-Guys.md

 ![image](https://raw.githubusercontent.com/0xZuk0/matrix/master/assets/Badchar/running%20badchars.png)

-To make this challange easy it already tell us about the bad characters which should not be present in our input.
+To make this challange easy it already tell us about the bad characters which should not be present in our payload.
 These characters are `x`, `g`, `a` and `.`.
 After that it asks for user input and then exit with a `Thank you!` message.

-Let's analyze this binary in [`gdb`].
+Let's analyze this binary in [`gdb`]().
 You can use radare2 if you want.
 It's totally up to you.

 `gdb ./badchars -q`

 `info functions`           (This command lists the functions present in the binary)

 ![image](https://raw.githubusercontent.com/0xZuk0/matrix/master/assets/Badchar/info%20functions.png)